Which Model Generated This Image? A Model-Agnostic Approach for Origin Attribution: Experiments

 \subsection{Ablation Study}

 \textbf{Sensitivity to Source Models.} Table~\ref{Table:Detect Different Datasets} shows the performance of CoOp and OCC-CLIP in origin attribution with eight different source models.
 During training, the target dataset is from the dataset shown in the leftmost column, and the non-target dataset is COCO.
 During testing, the target remains the same, but the non-target dataset is replaced with one of the other generated datasets shown in the first row.
 For example, the source model for the second row in the table is Stable Diffusion~\cite{rombach2022high}.

 OCC-CLIP demonstrates superior performance in most cases and outperforms the baseline on average in the results from testing with seven other datasets.
 Overall, our proposed model has exhibited superior performance and generalization capabilities in determining if an image is from the same source model as a set of target images, compared to the baseline.

-\textbf{Sensitivity to Selection of Non-target Class.} As shown in Table~\ref{table: Different Real Datasets}, we select non-target images from one of four different clean datasets: COCO, ImageNet, Flickr, or CC12M.
+\textbf{Sensitivity to Selection of Non-target Class.} As shown in Table~\ref{table: Different Real Datasets}, we select non-target images from combined datasets or from one of the four open-domain image datasets: COCO, ImageNet, Flickr, or CC12M.
 The target images are from SD.
 The average AUC score over 7 different testing tasks is computed.
 It can be noted that although the choice of the source of non-target images can somewhat affect the performance of origin attribution, our framework consistently outperforms the baseline.

+\textbf{Sensitivity to ADA Settings.} We employ four methods for applying ADA: 1) `Non-Target': on half of the non-target images; 2) `Target': on half of the target images; 3) `Both': on half of both the non-target images and target images; 4) `T-NT': on half of the target images which are then treated as non-target ones.
+The non-target images are selected from the COCO dataset, while the target images are from SD.